stellar/js-stellar-base/docs/learn/base-examples.md

 var isNative = nativeAsset.isNative(); // true
 ```

-To represent issued asset you need to create a new object of `Asset` with asset code and issuer:
+To represent an issued asset you need to create a new object of type `Asset` with an asset code and issuer:
 ```js
 // Creates TEST asset issued by GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB var testAsset = new Asset('TEST', 'GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB');